Merge Sort Algorithm

 Solution idea: Two pointers approach

-After the conquer step, both left part A[l…mid] and right part A[mid + 1…r] will be sorted.
+After the conquer step, both left part A[l, mid] and right part A[mid + 1, r] will be sorted.
 Now we need to combine the solution of smaller sub-problems to build a solution to the larger problem, i.e., merging both sorted halves to create the larger sorted array.
+The critical question is: Both sorted halves are part of the same array A[].
+Can we merge these two halves in O(n) time without using extra space?
+This will be not possible!
+You can try this by doing some swapping and comparison.

-Here is an O(n) time idea using O(n) extra space: If we store sorted halves into two extra arrays of size n/2 (X[] and Y[]), we can transform this problem into merging sorted arrays X[] and Y[] into the larger sorted array A[].
+O(n) time idea using O(n) extra space: If we store sorted halves into two extra arrays of size n/2 (X[] and Y[]), we can transform this problem into merging sorted arrays X[] and Y[] into the larger sorted array A[].
 For this, we compare values one by one in both smaller arrays and build the larger array sorted A[].

 How can we implement it?
-Let's think!

-We use two pointers i and j to traverse X[] and Y[] from the start.
-We compare elements in both arrays one by one and place a smaller value on array A[].
+Here is an idea: We use two pointers i and j to traverse X[] and Y[] from the start.
+During this process, we compare X[i] and Y[j], place the smaller value on A[] and move one of the pointers.
 Another way of thinking would be: After each comparison, we add one element to the sorted output and incrementally build a partially sorted array A[].

 Merging algorithm steps

-Step 1: Memory allocation and data copy process
+Step 1: Memory allocation and data copy.

 int n1 = mid - l + 1